dayseanm04/network/CCNA/Static-Route-Troubleshooting-Lab/pkt-files/README.md

 ## Navigation 🗂️

-- **Trobleshooting-Static-Route-Lab-Blank.pkt** – A blank Packet Tracer file to perform the lab exercises yourself ✏️
+- **Troubleshooting-Static-Route-Lab-Blank.pkt** – A blank Packet Tracer file to perform the lab exercises yourself ✏️
-- **Trobleshooting-Static-Route-Lab-Completed.pkt** – Completed Packet Tracer file with all configurations applied.
+- **Troubleshooting-Static-Route-Lab-Completed.pkt** – Completed Packet Tracer file with all configurations applied.
 (Use it for verification)  ✅